-ISB fully supports the IB Language Policy which states, "the International Baccalaureate is committed to supporting multilingualism as fundamental to increasing intercultural understanding and international mindedness."
-The ISB program aims to help students develop into proficient users of language who communicate with intercultural understanding and global-mindedness.
+ISB is committed to supporting multilingualism as fundamental to intercultural and international relationships.
+The ISB program aims to help students develop into proficient linguists who can use their additional language to communicate with and serve others.

-The World Languages department's philosophy reflects the core values of the school's mission and vision.
+The World Languages department’s philosophy reflects the core values of the school’s mission and vision.
 The program serves the learning needs of students from a variety of linguistic and cultural backgrounds who traditionally enroll in the school.
-We strive to educate and inspire all students to become effective communicators and global citizens in the context of the 21st century.
+We strive to educate and inspire all students to become effective communicators and global citizens.

 - the acquisition of an additional language while maintaining a home language and cultural heritage

-- instruction that are aligned to standards and benchmarks
+- instruction that is aligned to standards and benchmarks

 - individualized learning opportunities for addressing diverse learning needs